slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On control

 <!--
-> *"Sometimes people don't want to hear the truth because they don't want their illusions destroyed."
+> *"Sometimes people don’t want to hear the truth because they don’t want their illusions destroyed."
 -- Friedrich Nietzsche*

 - Não se pode fazer colecção de tudo.
 - focus on what doesnt change
-- never let the things you can't do distract from the things you can.
+- never let the things you can’t do distract from the things you can.
 - we can define entropy as a measure of the disorder of the universe.
 -->